Samsung/tizen-docs/docs/application/dotnet/guides/opentk/quickstart.md

         ![launch_emulator1](media/tizen_project_wizard_capture_template3.png)

-    - In the Emulator Manager, select an emulator from the list and click **Launch**:
+    - In the Emulator Manager, select an emulator from the list, and click **Launch**:
         ![launch_emulator2](media/tizen_project_wizard_capture_template4.png)
-    - You must update the emulator image because the emulator is based on Tizen 5.0, but not on Tizen 4.0.
+    - You must update the following emulator images to use the latest version (Tizen 5.0).

-3. After launching an emulator instance, you can select the target from the drop-down list to change the deployment target in the Visual Studio toolbar:
+3. After you launch an emulator instance, you can select the target from the drop-down list to change the deployment target in the Visual Studio toolbar:
         ![VS_Toolbar2](media/tizen_project_wizard_capture_template6.png)

-    You can deploy your OpenTK app to the target, using the following ways:
+    You can deploy your OpenTK app to the target in Visual Studio, Visual Studio uses the Smart Development Bridge (SDB) to communicate with the target device or emulator, using the following:

      1. Press the **F5** or **Ctrl+F5** key.
-     2. Select **Debug > Start Debugging/Start Without Debugging** on the menu bar.
+     2. In the Visual Studio menu, Select **Debug > Start Debugging** or **Start Without Debugging**.
-     3. Select the emulator instance in the Visual Studio toolbar:
+     3. On the Visual Studio toolbar, click an emulator instance:
      ![VS_Toolbar](media/tizen_project_wizard_capture_template5.png)

 4. If the deployment is successful, then the application is launched on the target emulator.
 The following are the emulators:

-    - Launch the OpenTK app on the mobile emulator:
+    1. Launch the OpenTK app on mobile emulator:
     ![OpenTKAppOnMobile](media/OpenTKAppOnMobile.png)

-    - Launch the OpenTK app on the TV emulator:
+    2. Launch the OpenTK app on TV emulator:
     ![OpenTKAppOnTV](media/OpenTKAppOnTV.png)

     You can also deploy your OpenTK app with SDB manually:

-    1. Copy the application **tpk** file from the project binary path to the SDB tool path:
+    1. Copy the application .tpk file from the project binary path to the SDB tool path:

-        - `SampelOpenTKApp` tpk file is located in `ProjectPath\SampelOpenTKApp\SampelOpenTKApp\bin\Debug\tizen50\org.tizen.example.SampelOpenTKApp-1.0.0.tpk`.
+        - The `SampelOpenTKApp` tpk file(`org.tizen.example.SampelOpenTKApp-1.0.0.tpk`) is located in `ProjectPath\SampelOpenTKApp\SampelOpenTKApp\bin\Debug\tizen50`.
-        - To locate the project path, in the Solution Explorer view, right-click the solution name and click **open folder in file explorer**.
+        - To locate the project path in the Solution Explorer view, right-click the solution name and click **open folder in file explorer**.

         - SDB tool is located in `c:\tizen\tools\sdb.exe`.

     2. Launch Tizen SDB command prompt: